Smile Solutions 4

 Wisdom Teeth

-For many people, wisdom teeth can become impacted and must be treated, often require removal.
+For many people, wisdom teeth can become impacted and must be treated, often requiring removal.

 These teeth only become impacted when there is insufficient gum space for normal eruption.
 An impacted wisdom tooth is one that grows out at an angle, or does not fully emerge from the gum line.
 The gum around that tooth can then become swollen and painful, and in some cases even infected.
 Some of the symptoms of impacted wisdom teeth include: